 If you are the victim of an Atlanta-area car crash in which DUI arrest records prove the other driver was under the influence of alcohol or drugs, you have a strong case for collecting damages.
 Unfortunately, it is not uncommon for a drunk driving victim to settle for much less than what they are actually owed.
-At the Law Offices of Shane Smith, our personal injury lawyers have seen this happen far too many times.
+At Shane Smith Law, our personal injury lawyers have seen this happen far too many times.
 Before accepting less than you deserve, talk to our team.
 We want to help you.

 Why Would a Drunk Driving Victim Agree to Less Than They Deserve?

 Attorneys for DUI crash victims often fail to take advantage of the rulings and evidence from the offender's criminal trial, including DUI arrest records.
 Victims often just want closure, so they accept the payout they are offered by the drunk driver’s insurance company and move on.
 But that can leave injury victims with much less than they deserve—and less than what they will need to begin to repair their lives following a devastating crash.
-At the Law Offices of Shane Smith, our accident attorneys advise our Atlanta-area victims of DWI/DUI accidents to be patient.
+At Shane Smith Law, our accident attorneys advise our Atlanta-area victims of DWI/DUI accidents to be patient.

 When you work with us to fight for compensation following a drunk driving crash, we will advise you to wait to collect on your claim until after the criminal trial.
 We will take time to conduct a complete investigation of the crash and the other driver’s records in order to maximize the value of your case.
 If you are seeking closure, a civil trial will provide you with the opportunity to lay your emotional pain to rest.

 Atlanta Attorneys With the Experience to Give the Advice You Need